JoopIdema/Domoticz-MoonPhases/README.md

-# Domoticz-MoonPhases
+# Domoticz-MoonPhases script
+## Installation instructions:

-Create Here Dev Account
+### Create a Here Dev Account
+Creat a freemium developer account via https://developer.here.com/ to get an appid and appcode.

-Note App_id and App_code
+Note your App_id and App_code

-Upload Custom Images
+### Upload Custom Images
+Upload the zip files in de icon folder from 1 to 8 in Domoticz via Setup/More Options/Custom Icons. <br>
+If you have no custom icons than the value of the moonphaseicon variable in the script is 100 (default).<br>
+If you already have custom icons, count the number and add it with 100.
+So if you have 10 custom icons, then the value of the moonphaseicon variable becomes 110.

+### Dummy sensors
-Create 5 Dummy Sensors:
+Create 5 Dummy sensors in Domoticz:

-Moonrise, Text
+- Moonrise, Text

-Moonset, Text
+- Moonset, Text

-MoonPhaseDesc, Text
+- MoonPhaseDesc, Text

-MoonPercentage, Percentage
+- MoonPercentage, Percentage

-MoonPhase, Custom (X-axis use Space)
+- MoonPhase, Custom (X-axis use a space)

-Edit script variables:
+### Edit script variables:

-App_id
+- App_id

-App_code
+- App_code

-town

-language

-domo_ip

-domo_port
+- town = the town where you live
+- language = DUT or ENG for Dutch or English
+- domo_ip= your domoticz ip-address
+- domo_port = your domoticz port number

-24hour = yes or no
+- 24hour = 24 hours notation fot moonset or moonrise time, yes or no.

-moonPhaseIDX

-moonPhaseIcon
+- moonPhaseIDX = idx number of the dummy sensor named <b>MoonPhase</b>
+- moonPhaseIcon = as mentionend above the start number of the custom moonphase icons.